Optic Security Group

-I was recently referred to an excellent four-page publication by the US Cybersecurity & Infrastructure Security Agency(CISA) on Cybersecurity and Physical Security Convergence.* Published recently, this document not only provides an introduction to the convergence of physical and cyber security threats, but also steps the reader through the challenge of converging an organisation’s cyber and physical security functions in response – and provides a framework for doing so!
+A publication by the US Cybersecurity & Infrastructure Security Agency(CISA) on Cybersecurity and Physical Security Convergence* not only provides an introduction to the convergence of physical and cyber security threats but also steps the reader through the challenge of converging an organisation’s cyber and physical security functions in response – and provides a framework for doing so!

-As mentioned in an article in November, I’ve been championing what I call the ‘converged security thesis’ for some time – the idea that in contemporary security threats we’re seeing a convergence of physical and digital vectors; and that protection against these hybridised threats requires a hybridised approach.
+As mentioned in another article, Optic has been championing the ‘converged security thesis’ for some time – the idea that in contemporary security threats we’re seeing a convergence of physical and digital vectors; and that protection against these hybridised threats requires a hybridised approach.

 The silo problem

-In that article, I noted a 2019 ASIS Foundation study that investigated the extent to which organisations have converged their physical security and cybersecurity functions.
-The study’s survey of more than 1,000 senior securityprofessionals found that just 24 percent had converged their physical and cybersecurity functions despite “years of predictions about the inevitability of security convergence.”
+A 2019 ASIS Foundation study investigated the extent to which organisations have converged their physical security and cybersecurity functions.
+The study’s survey of more than 1,000 senior security professionals found that just 24 % had converged their physical and cybersecurity functions despite “years of predictions about the inevitability of security convergence.”

-It found that the biggest barrier to convergence (36 percent) was reported as differences in culture and skillset between physical and cybersecurity.
-Following at 24 percent was “turf and silo operating tradition”, and the “belief that cyber security requires its own operation” (21 percent).
+It found that the biggest barrier to convergence (36 %) was reported as differences in culture and skillset between physical and cybersecurity.
+Following at 24 % was “turf and silo operating tradition”, and the “belief that cyber security requires its own operation” (21 %).

 These findings aren’t surprising given that cyber defences tend to be managed under IT or by a CISO, and physical security is part of the Facilities Manager’s domain or at best managed by a CSO.